 The good thing is that depending on the application or the problem we are trying to solve – we can choose the right method.
 This is also a very active field of research and development.

 Now you are asking the perfect questions!
-Given the shortage of talent in this domain, it definitely makes sense to look at building a career in data science and machine learning.
+Given the shortage of talent in this domain, it definitely makes sense to look at building a career in data science and machine learning for analytics.
 But before you decide, you should keep the following things in mind:

 If you are ready to build a career in data science after reading the tips above – we have a plan for you.
 You can check out the FREE learning path to become a data scientist by Analytics Vidhya.
 If you need guidance and mentorship – check out our AI & ML Blackbelt program.